proxmox/ceph/ceph/doc/radosgw/notifications.rst

 - s3.object.version: object version in case of versioned bucket
 - s3.object.sequencer: monotonically increasing identifier of the change per object (hexadecimal format)
 - s3.object.metadata: any metadata set on the object sent as: ``x-amz-meta-`` (an extension to the S3 notification API)
+- s3.object.tags: any tags set on the objcet (an extension to the S3 notification API)
 - s3.eventId: unique ID of the event, that could be used for acking (an extension to the S3 notification API)
+- s3.opaqueData: opaque data is set in the topic configuration and added to all notifications triggered by the ropic (an extension to the S3 notification API)

 .. _PubSub Module : ../pubsub-module
 .. _S3 Notification Compatibility: ../s3-notification-compatibility